 One Day Volunteers assist with a pre-camp planning task, such as assembling camper backpacks or assisting with move-in, or joining a group of campers for one day, to assist teachers, workshop presenters, or field trip chaperones.
 One Day Volunteers also help to move girls out, restore the dormitories to pre-camp condition, or assist in mailing girls’ thank you cards to camp volunteers and donors.
 One Day Volunteers offer a specific day or days that fit their availability between May 11 (Meet and Greet) and July 27 (move-out/clean up).

 Snack Donors participate in gathering tax-deductible donations of snacks for the campers.
 Donors coordinate their efforts by region of the state: North, Central, and South Jersey.
 All tax-deductible materials (packets with tax ID on letterhead) will be provided.

-In 2017, Tech Trek camp welcomed 40 Women in STEM Professions to a Networking Dinner with the campers at Stockton University’s Campus Center Event Room.
-We seek 40 for Tuesday, July 17, 2018 from 6:00 – 9:30pm.
+In 2018, Tech Trek camp welcomed 36 Women in STEM Professions and 12 table moderators to a Networking Dinner with the campers at Stockton University’s Campus Center Event Room.
+We seek an equal number of both volunteers for Thursday, July 25, 2019 from 6:00 – 9:30pm.

 Thanks to Dottie Pearson, Chair, and Shevi Salberg, VP Communications, AAUW NJ, for organizing these amazing evenings!